vdaubry/youtube-multiple-dl/README.md

 ===================

 This project adds support for multiple files downloading with youtube-dl.
 [youtube-dl](https://github.com/rg3/youtube-dl) is a command line utility to download files from major streaming website (youtube, etc).
-At the moment you can only download files one at a time.
+At the moment you can only download files one at a time with youtube-dl.

 youtube-multiple-dl is a lightweight job queue around youtube-dl for parallel downloads, it provides a command line interface to :